tuvus/iowa-systems/README.md

 Seeds:

 Seeds are spawned by a seperate variable at start that can be edited.
-The humidity on the earth is randomly changed each frame.
+The humidity on the earth is randomly changed each calculation.
 Seeds will germinate after a certain time and above a certain humidity.

 If a seed fails to germinate within a certain time, it will die off.